Lucky Bay

-Lucky Bay is a bay located at on the south coast of Western Australia, in the Cape Le Grand National Park.
+Lucky Bay is a bay on the south coast of Western Australia, part of Cape Le Grand National Park.
 Located southeast of Esperance, the bay is a tourist spot known for its bright white sands and turquoise-coloured waters.

 In May 2023, Lucky Bay was voted as the best beach in the world in a study based on the votes of over 750 travel professionals.